dwmkerr/hacker-laws/README.md

 # hacker-laws

-Laws, Theories, Patterns and Ideas that all developers should know about!
+Laws, Theories, Principles and Patterns that developers will find useful.

 <!-- vim-markdown-toc GFM -->